Amazing 6-day itinerary to Vienna and the surrounding areas

 Where to stay in Vienna

-We started the trip in an Airbnb apartment, then stayed three nights at the boutique Harmonie hotel, which had a modern design and a great organic breakfast.
-It’s located in a central but less touristic area (Post about Harmonie) .
+We started the trip in an Airbnb apartment, then stayed three nights at the boutique Harmonie Hotel, which had a modern design and a great organic breakfast.
+It’s located in a central but less touristic area (Post about Harmonie).
 Then, we moved into the charming Beethoven Hotel, with a classic vintage design, a concert on Sundays, a good breakfast and a central location by the local food market (Post about Beethoven).
-We chose to stay at several places in order to experience different areas of Vienna.
+We chose to stay at several places to experience different areas of Vienna.

 You can search for places to stay in Vienna via Booking.